nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/maven-coding-rules.md

 ### Dependencies and Plugins Definition

 Define dependencies' versions in the `dependencyManagement` section and plugins' versions in the `pluginManagement` section.
-Note that not only the version is managed, those definitions also include the&nbsp;`exclusions`,&nbsp;`configuration`, ...
+Note that not only the version is managed, those definitions also include the `exclusions`, `configuration`, ...
-The&nbsp;`reporting` plugins versions are not inherited from the `pluginManagement`, they must be repeated.
+The `reporting` plugins versions are not inherited from the `pluginManagement`, they must be repeated.
 Using a property to avoid duplication is a good idea.

-`LATEST` and&nbsp;`RELEASE` keywords are forbidden, as well as&nbsp;`pom.*` properties but you can use variables prefixed "`project.`" to reference any field of the POM that is a single value element.
+`LATEST` and `RELEASE` keywords are forbidden, as well as `pom.*` properties but you can use variables prefixed "`project.`" to reference any field of the POM that is a single value element.
 For instance, you can use "`${project.version}`".
 You can also use variables named `nuxeo.something.version` or `marketplace.something.version` : when releasing Nuxeo, the version replacement only applies on each POM on the parent version, the project version and all the properties named "`nuxeo|marketplace.*version`".

 #### SNAPSHOT plugins